 The instinctive yearning for the highest is the search for one’s ontological roots.
 Nietzche invokes the first Prophet of the prehistoric world, the full-blooded Aryan, who reappears in literature at the end of The Gay Science (Incipit Tragoedia) following the aphorism on the death of Socrates and then the first mention of the doctrine of eternal recurrence (The Greatest Weight).
 Zarathustra’s people are the fire-worshippers who self-immolate what is human and therefor progressively degenerating into the Last Man in order to give birth to a dancing star, the multidimensional Superman.

-“Fire-worship” is a deceptive term.
+“‘Fire-worship’ is a deceptive term.
 The Aryans did not worship the Fire itself, but that invisible Principle and intellectual personality of which Fire was the visible out-shining or manifestation.”
-(Irano-Aryan Faith and Doctrine as Contained in the Zend Avesta, 1924, Albert Pike)

 This introduction now leads us to Zarathustra, Nietzsche’s ubermensch prototype.
 He was undoubtedly familiar with the Zorastrians and chose this ancient sage and warrior-priest to embody his ideals for a reason.
 We will use Zoroaster to refer to the historical figure and Zarathustra as Nietzsche’s literary creation.
 This follows Nietzsche’s quotes where he will refer to his own character and not to the historical Iranian prophet.